 People type the keyword.
 So it’s perfect to use what they’re typing.
 And with the tools I mentioned, you can decide whether or not those words are worth targeting in your strategy.

 In other words, first, create content that satisfies people’s wants, which is the most important of all the SEO writing best practices I have mentioned before:

 Choose keywords with less keyword difficulty, and always focus on what readers and crawlers want.

 I wrote a detailed article on keyword research.
 You can find the link in this article.

 #2.
 Imitate what’s ranking at the top of the page

 Study “Search Engine Result Page.”
 Your aim is to appear at the top, so it is alright to familiarize yourself with it.
 Study it.

 - The top websites on the page

-- The keywords that appears on the page
+- The keywords that appear on the page

-- The type of content that appears first (videos, listicles, audios)
+- The type of content that appears first (videos, listicles, audio)

 - The format of the contents (subheadings, images, anything unique about the pages)

 If a website ranks as top SEO, it is a standard for you to rank.